homewsn/whsnbg/README.md

 ##### Supported features

 MQTT broker:
-* MQTT Protocol Specification Version 3.1.
+* MQTT Protocol Specification Versions 3.1.0 and 3.1.1.
 * Both plain TCP and Websockets connections on the selectable IPv4 network interface.
 * SSL(TLS) encryption provided by the external library axTLS or OpenSSL.
 * QoS level 0, 1 and 2.